armyofevilrobots/helenplatt.ca/content/abouthelen.md

 ## Biography:

-In 2013 my husband Derek and I moved to Roberts Creek on the Sunshine Coast and built our workshop studio, a long held dream.
+In 2013 my husband Derek and I moved to xwesam/Roberts Creek on the Sunshine Coast and built our workshop studio, a long held dream.
 After a 20 year career as a graphic artist, I’ve turned my focus to creating in my studio.
 I feel lucky to be here, on the coast of this cherished rainforest as my surroundings supply a daily source of inspiration.